What is an exercise electrocardiogram?

 heart rate to the target level

-How do I prepare for an exercise electrocardiogram?
+How do I get ready for an exercise electrocardiogram?

-- Pericarditis (an inflammation or infection of the sac that surrounds the heart)
+Inflammation or infection of the sac that surrounds the heart (pericarditis)

 Read the form carefully and ask questions if anything is not clear.